SwiftGraphs/Grape/README.md

 ### `ForceSimulation`

-`ForceSimulation` module provides 2 kinds of classes, `NDTree` and `Simulation`.
+`ForceSimulation` module mainly contains 3 concepts, `Kinetics`, `ForceProtocol` and `Simulation`.

-- `NDTree` is a KD-Tree data structure, which is used to accelerate the force simulation with [Barnes-Hut Approximation](https://jheer.github.io/barnes-hut/).
+- `Kinetics` describes all kinetic states of your system, i.e. position, velocity, link connections, and the variable `alpha` that describes how "active" your system is.
+- Forces are any types that conforms to `Force Protocol`.
+It is responsible for 2 tasks: binding to a `Kinetics`, and mutating the states of `Kinetics`.
+This module provides most of the forces you will use in force directed graphs.
-- `Simulation` is a force simulation class, that enables you to create any dimensional simulation with velocity Verlet integration.
+- `Simulation` is a shell class you interact with, which enables you to create any dimensional simulation with velocity Verlet integration.
+It manages a `Kinetics` and a force conforming to `ForceProtocol`.
+Since `Simulation` only stores one force, you are responsible for compositing multiple forces into one.
+- Another data structure `KDTree` is used to accelerate the force simulation with [Barnes-Hut Approximation](https://jheer.github.io/barnes-hut/).

 #### Basic